 Finally, if your passport is damaged, it must be replaced before travel, even if the damage seems minor and all the information on the passport is legible.

-If you need to renew or replace your passport, allow at least six weeks for regular service and three weeks for expedited service if you’re using the post office.
-For faster service, make an appointment at one of the State Department’s 26 regional passport agencies, or use a private expediting company to get your application processed in as little as 24 hours with no need to make an appointment or travel to a passport agency.
+Don’t let passport validity issues prevent you from making your next international trip.
+If you need to renew or replace your passport, allow at least six to eight weeks for regular service and three weeks for expedited service if you’re using the post office.
+For faster service, call us today to get your application processed in as little as 24 hours with no need to make an appointment or travel to a passport agency.

 Need a passport?
 We can help!